Queensland Probate Applications

 Approximate time to the issue of the grant of probate:

-2 to 3 weeks from receipt of the application for straightforward grants of probate.
-More compliacted cases may take longer.
+4 to 6 weeks from receipt of the application for straightforward grants of probate.
+More complicated cases may take longer.

 Is a legal notice required to be published?

 Yes.
-A notice of your intention to apply for a grant of probate must be published in two places no sooner than 14 days prior to the submission of the application.
-You are requird to place a legal notice in the Courier Mail and also in the Queensland Law Reporter.
+A notice of your intention to apply for a grant of probate must be published in the Queensland Law Reporter.
+The current fee is $161.70.
+No other advertising is required.

 Are you required to submit an inventory of assets and liabilities?